rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

     - General
 ---

-In this two-part series we'll discuss License Plate Numbers (LPN) in Oracle&reg; Warehouse Management (WMS), why and how to use them, as well as shortcut keys for Mobile Telnet, which is commonly known as Putty.
+In this two-part series, we'll discuss License Plate Numbers (LPN) in Oracle&reg; Warehouse Management System (WMS), why and how to use them, as well as shortcut keys for Mobile Telnet, which is commonly known as PuTTy.

 <!-- more -->

 ### What is an LPN?

 An LPN is a WMS identity assigned to a group of items that travel through the unit or floor together.
-An LPN helps identify a group of items packed together and track its sub-inventory, location, revision, lot, serial, organization, and contents.
+An LPN helps identify a group of items that are packed together and tracks its sub-inventory, location, revision, lot, serial, organization, and contents.

 The following image shows a visual representation of an LPN: